abyteintime/abit/docs/yarnbox/patches.md

 }
 ```

-This class is also used for `event`s, since they're essentially functions that are called from C++.
+This class is also used for `event`s, since they're the same as functions.
+The difference is that
+events can be called by C++ code.

 A `UState` represents a state, declared as follows in UnrealScript: